 The bulk of the data collection has come from athletes in Switzerland, Dubai, France, Italy, and Spain.
 This has provided enough data for our R&D team to build an algorithm capable of crunching the data in real time and deliver a continuous and accurate core body temperature measurement.
 The testing is still ongoing as we continue to verify and improve the CORE device.

-As of now, our accuracy is a Mean Absolute Deviation of 0.21 °C, which is similar to the accuracy of the e-pill.
+As of now, our accuracy is a Mean Absolute Deviation of 0.21 °C when compared to the e-pill.
 However, our approach is to keep improving our technology so it will remain an ongoing process of gathering more data into the pool to get even better measurements.
 So to answer to question we are ask the most, “Is it really that accurate?
 Yes, it’s very accurate!